Diol: 1,4-, 1,5-, and longer diols

-1,4-butanediol, 1,5-pentanediol, 1,6-hexanediol, and 1,10-decanediol are important precursors to polyurethanes.
+1,4-Butanediol, 1,5-pentanediol, 1,6-hexanediol, and 1,10-decanediol are important precursors to polyurethanes.

+Bouveault-Blanc reduction of the diesters of long chain dicarboxylic acids affords the diterminal diols HOCH_{2}(CH_{2})_{n}CH_{2}OH for heptamethylene glycol (n = 5), nonamethylene glycol (n = 7), decamethylene glycol (n = 8), tridecamethylene glycol (n = 11), tetradecamethylene glycol (n = 12),octadecamethylene glycol (n = 16).

 Reactions

 From the industrial perspective, the dominant reactions of the diols is in the production of polyurethanes and alkyd resins.

 General diols

 Diols react as alcohols, by esterification and ether formation.

 Diols such as ethylene glycol are used as co-monomers in polymerization reactions forming polymers including some polyesters and polyurethanes.
 A different monomer with two identical functional groups, such as a dioyl dichloride or dioic acid is required to continue the process of polymerization through repeated esterification processes.

 A diol can be converted to cyclic ether by using an acid catalyst, this is diol cyclization.
 Firstly, it involves protonation of the hydroxyl group.
 Then, followed by intramolecular nucleophilic substitution, the second hydroxyl group attacks the electron deficient carbon.
 Provided that there are enough carbon atoms that the angle strain is not too much, a cyclic ether can be formed.